edge-cloud/www.edge-cloud.net/_posts/2015-08-27-sddc-architecture-what-is-a-vmware-validated-design.md

   </p>
 </div>

 The VMware Validated Design has a very similar goal: Provide a validated design as the underpinning of the Software Defined Data Center (SDDC), that is on one side uniform enough to provide sufficient guard rails around implementation guidance and underlying validation.
-On the other hand the VMware Validated Design provides sufficient flexibility to be the common underpinning of many different SDDC instances and as such be the common underpinning of various <a href="https://itoutcomes.vmware.com/" target="_blank">VMware IT Outcomes</a> initiatives.
+On the other hand the VMware Validated Design provides sufficient flexibility to be the common underpinning of many different SDDC instances and as such be the common underpinning of various [VMware IT Outcomes](https://itoutcomes.vmware.com/) initiatives.

 As such an SDDC based on a VMware Validated Design enables you as an IT organization to become a strategic partner and innovator to the business.